Whth/fabricatio/packages/fabricatio-yue/README.md

 [![PyPI Downloads](https://static.pepy.tech/badge/fabricatio-yue)](https://pepy.tech/projects/fabricatio-yue)
 [![Build Tool: uv](https://img.shields.io/badge/built%20with-uv%20%2B%20maturin-orange)](https://github.com/astral-sh/uv)

-An extension of fabricatio, provide capability to compose lyrics that can be used in music generation with YuE..
+An extension of fabricatio, which provides capability to compose lyrics that can be used in music generation with YuE.

 ---